José Bautista: International career

 Bautista represented the Dominican Republic national baseball team at the 2009 World Baseball Classic and 2017 World Baseball Classic.

 On February 7, 2017, he was selected to play at the 2017 World Baseball Classic.

 On March 12, 2020, he was selected to play for the Dominican Republic at the 2020 Summer Olympics Americas Qualifying, but on the same day, qualifying was postponed due to the COVID-19 pandemic.

-The Americas qualifier was later rescheduled to be held from 31 May through 5 June in Port St. Lucie and West Palm Beach, Florida, with Bautista as the team's starting first baseman.
+The Americas qualifier was later rescheduled to be held from May 31 through June 5 in Port St. Lucie and West Palm Beach, Florida, with Bautista as the team's starting first baseman.

 The Dominican Republic placed second in the Olympics Americas Qualifying, and advanced to the Final Qualifying Tournament, which they won, giving them and Bautista a spot in the 2020 Summer Olympics, where they won a bronze medal.